OpenMS/pyopenms-docs/docs/source/user_guide/glossary.rst

     OpenMS API
         A C++ interface that allows developers to use OpenMS core library classes and methods.

+    feature
+    features
+        A feature, in the OpenMS terminology, subsumes all m/z signals originating from a single compound at a certain charge state.
+This includes the isotope pattern and usually spans multiple spectra in retention time (the elution profile).

     feature maps
     feature map
-        A feature map is a collection of features (all signal originating from a single compound at a certain charge state) identified from a single experiment.
+        A feature map is a collection of :term:`feature`s identified from a single experiment.
         One feature map usually contains many features.
 OpenMS represents a feature map using the class `FeatureMap <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1FeatureMap.html>`_.

     consensus features